 Some people have medical conditions where touch is painful; also, some of our clients may have life experiences that make unsolicited touch distressful.
 For your safety and the safety of the people we serve and volunteer with, please request a client’s permission before providing supportive physical contact of any kind to assist a person who appears to need it.
 You can offer or accept a handshake at your own discretion.
 Both physical contact with a client who has expressed a reservation, or inappropriate physical contact of any kind regardless of client consent, are unacceptable.

 This can be defined as efforts to induce someone to convert to one's faith or to recruit someone to join one’s party, institution, or cause.
-Volunteers for Catholic Charities are prohibited from proselytizing in any capacity.
+Volunteers for Catholic Charities of Central Colorado are prohibited from proselytizing in any capacity.
 Our services are not contingent on individuals participating in our faith or any faith.
 However, this does not prohibit productive or helpful spiritual discussion, especially when invited to do so by the people you meet.
 Do not argue with people about the faith.
 Rather, find a compassionate way to share the truth.

-Dress Code At All Locations:
+Dress Code at All Locations:

-Appropriate business attire shall be worn during work hours.
 Volunteers are expected to be neat, clean, and professional, consistent with their work situation and applicable safety concerns.
 In general, the following are not appropriate: